-If you receive your transcript directly you must deliver in person/email a copy to Student.Mobility@utas.edu.au our office must send through your grades on to your school your behalf to ensure the transcripts credibility.
+If you receive your transcript directly you must deliver in person/email a copy to Global.Mobility@utas.edu.au our office must send through your grades on to your school on your behalf to ensure the transcripts credibility.

 Please note that your grades from overseas will be credited and won't have a numerical grade (ungraded pass) on your University of Tasmania academic transcript.